UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ## **Element Objects**

-An element represents one particular person or item that will be needed to film a particular scene.
+An element represents one particular person, animal or item that will be needed to film a particular scene.
 While 'Cast Members', 'Props' and 'Wardrobe' are all different categories, 'George', 'Umbrella', 'Tuxedo' are all examples of elements in those respective categories.

 Element objects are constructed like this:

 ```
 {
   "id": string | ID value,
-  "created": string | ISO Date,
+  "created": string | ISO Date of the creation date of this element,
   "doodDropAllow": boolean | allow drop days on dood?,
   "doodDropDays": number | integer of days between drop & pickup,
   "doodHoldAllow": boolean | allow hold days on dood?,